nickforddk/OpenHCNC/README.md

 The website is constructed with GitHub pages using files written in Markdown (.md).
 Markdown is simple, providing a minimal amount of formatting using a text-based editor.

 ## Files
+The website's content is located in the main `OpenHCNC` folder (where you are now), and the folders:
+- `\_articles` (containing the pages in the _Articles_ category)
+- `\_sources` (containing the pages in the _Sources_ category)
+The other folders contain the nuts and bolts of the site and its design.
+Please avoid editing these files!

-The website's content is located in the main OpenHCNC folder, and the folders \_articles and \_sources.
-Each Markdown file includes basic instructions to generate the page.
+Each Markdown (.md) file includes basic instructions to generate the page.
 At a minimum, this includes the page _title_ and _layout_ (usually "default").
 Other prompts that can be included in the instruction block are:
 - _subtitle_: An extension of the page title.
 Particularly relevant for articles.
 - _status_: An optional one-word descriptor for articles.
 Useful for noting that a paper is ["Completed"](https://nickforddk.github.io/OpenHCNC/articles/rivista).
 - _cover_: Allows a cover image for the page title.
 Images must be saved in the assets/images directory.
 Contact Nick if there's a specific image you want to include!